-In addition to HOH, m H atom catalyst was found to be effective by demonstrating a brilliant light-emitting plasma and blast during the ignition of hydrocarbon-based solid fuel paraffin wax in the DSC pan.
-As in the case of the $H_2O$ -based solid fuels, blackbody radiation with a temperature of about 5500-6000K (Figure 12) was observed also matching the solar spectrum shown in Figure 10.
-Using the fast photodiode, the ignition event was determined to be comprised of two distinct light-emissions, the first had duration of about 500 $\mu s$ , and the duration of the second was about 750 $\mu s$ .
+In addition to HOH, mH atom catalyst was found to be effective by demonstrating a brilliant light-emitting plasma and blast during the ignition of hydrocarbon-based solid fuel paraffin wax in the DSC pan.
+As in the case of the H2O-based solid fuels, blackbody radiation with a temperature of about 5500-6000 K (Figure 12) was observed as shown in Figure 10.
+Using the fast photodiode, the ignition event was determined to be comprised of two distinct light-emissions, the first had duration of about 500 $\mu$ s, and the duration of the second was about 750 $\mu$ s.